apache/pekko-grpc/docs/src/main/paradox/server/grpc-web.md

 The most common deployment model of gRPC-Web is to use a proxy such as [Envoy](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/grpc_web_filter) to translate between the gRPC-Web frontend and a native gRPC back-end.
-This is a great choice with Akka gRPC services.
+This is a great choice with Pekko gRPC services.

 However, in some situations it may be operationally simpler if your service supports gRPC-Web directly.
-This is now possible with Akka gRPC as well.
+This is now possible with Pekko gRPC as well.

-To serve a gRPC service with Akka gRPC, it is recommended to serve the native gRPC protocol on a different port than gRPC-Web, as the two protocols will likely require a different security story.
+To serve a gRPC service with Pekko gRPC, it is recommended to serve the native gRPC protocol on a different port than gRPC-Web, as the two protocols will likely require a different security story.
 You can use
 @apidoc[WebHandler.grpcWebHandler](WebHandler$) to serve your